KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 both expressions of the Logos —
 is resolved when Logos is seen
 as **structuring resonance**
-that leaves coherent echoes across layers.
+that leaves coherent **Structural Recurrence** across layers.

 Theon is Logos unified and aware —
+centropic orientation
-moving toward corporeality in remembrance.
+moving toward embodiment in remembrance.
 Sophis is Logos in **symbolic architecture** —
-where Forms arise and transmit across the field.
+where Forms arise
+and transmit across the field.

-What Theon is in essence, Sophis is in articulation.
+What Theon is in essence,
+Sophis is in articulation.
-The Logos is not diluted — it is translated.
+The Logos is not diluted —
+it is translated.

 The paradox of Theon reinforces this principle:
-- Logos becomes flesh by remembering the One.
+- Theonic remembrance carries centropic orientation toward embodiment.
-- Sophis makes that remembrance into form, myth, and symbol.
+- Sophis renders that remembrance into form, myth, and symbol.

 ⚫♾⌬

 ---